 This short guide contains all the information you need to decide if you should pursue the possibility of dental implants with your dentist.
 Scan these questions to find the information you need on how to get dental implants.
 If you have any questions about dental implants or about dental health in general, Penn Dental Family Practice will be happy to answer them.
 Give us a call at 215-898-PDFP.

-Am I a good candidate for dental implants?
 Getting dental implants is a fairly serious procedure.
 While it is not terribly invasive, it does take some time and healing is very important.
-You may be a good candidate for dental implants if:
+You may be a good candidate for dental implants if you:

 If you meet the criteria above, you may be a good candidate to get dental implants.
 You should consult your dentist to learn more and to go through the screening process.